ridinCLIgun

 Real shell, not a cage

 Full PTY with colors, completions, and history.
-Your shell, with a seatbelt — not a sandbox.
+Your shell, with a seatbelt and ALL features — not a sandbox.

 🔒